 Mother Gonzaga Barry’s influence on primary, secondary and tertiary education in Australia was both lively and profound.
 She established schools across the country which provided a wide range of students with a balanced, happy yet challenging education that prepared them to exert a lasting influence on the emerging nation.
 Moreover, her initiatives to improve the quality of teacher training and in-service went far beyond Loreto.

 Now the Loreto Sisters are active across Australia and in every continent, collaborating with others to bring the Gospels to life in the church and in society.
 Education is seen as a vital part of this endeavour, a way of promoting full human growth and freedom.
 Find out more about the work of the Loreto Sisters at the Loreto Australia website.

 Friends of Loreto should pay particular attention to the latest news provided for the extended Loreto community and schools, on the News Updates section of the Loreto Australia site.

 Loreto Sisters in Australia

 The Institute spread rapidly throughout mainland Australia and in 1892 the first Loreto day and boarding school in Sydney was opened in Randwick.

 In 1897 a separate boarding school was established at Normanhurst, and in 1901 the day school was transferred to Milsons Point, to a house called Kunimbla in Fitzroy Street.
-A year later, increasing numbers necessitated the move to Fern Hill, a house in Upper Pitt Street, and in 1907 to the present site in Carabella Street was purchased.
+A year later, increasing numbers necessitated the move to Fern Hill, a house in Upper Pitt Street, and in December 1907, the present site in Carabella Street was purchased.
 In 1908 the school opened on 3 February in Elamang.